Around thirty-six days earlier…

 John was two years older and ran his highly successful technology consulting company, Techno-Vis servicing clients from all over the east coast.
 He wore a tightly cropped full beard with short closely shaved brown hair and frameless glasses.
 He was a short man with a solid build, most of which he carried around his waistline; the inevitable curse attributable to working in a sedentary occupation.

-Each morning after breakfast John navigated the peak hour traffic in his midnight blue series-7 BMW as he drove the short distance of four or so miles to his office located in New York City’s technology hub in the Brooklyn neighborhood affectionately known as DUMBO.
+Each morning after breakfast John navigated the peak hour traffic in his midnight blue series-7 BMW as he drove the short distance of four or so miles to his office located in New York City’s technology hub in the Brooklyn neighborhood of DUMBO.

 The unflattering name was an acronym created by residents to represent its location - Down Under the Manhattan Bridge Overpass.